masinde70/TheJourneyToDataScience/README.md

 - Allows to be explicit about the order of operations
 - Allows to show the order of operations doesn't matter
 #### Schedular
-The system that walks through the DAG, sending each step to the compute layer and waiting for their completion before continuing
+The system that walks through the DAG, sending each step to compute layer and waiting for their completion before continuing.
+##### Types of job schedule
+- Static DAG
+- Dynamic DAG

+Job Schedular is the system that executes a workflow